andrewt3000/web_development/README.md

 On some projects, the front end is served through node.
 This avoids cors issues because everything is served from the same domain.

-### Current Project Deployments: hosting on container service
+### Current Deployments: hosting on a container service
 Azure blob storage for images.
 Azure blob storage and cdn for front end.
 Azure App Services to host the app.
 Database is hosted on [mongo db atlas](https://cloud.mongodb.com).

 Using azure pipelines to deploy when posting to master (continuous deployment). (see azure-pipelines.yaml)
-Currently github app installed under: github: Settings -> Integrations -> Azure pipelines -> Configure.
+[yaml](https://en.wikipedia.org/wiki/YAML) is a data-serialization language typically used for config files.
+It's a superset of json.
+It uses python style indentions.

 ### Future: Serverless
 The upside to serverless is scalability and paying only for what you use.
 The downside is propreitary apis and lack of control of the environment.
 For instance, I had an issue with aws lambda because it only supporting an older version of node.